BlockchainCommons/SmartCustody/Docs/Scenario-Multisig.md

 [^15]: **Computer or Mobile Device?** Generally, a mobile device is preferred over a computer because it reduces the attack surface.
 If you do choose to use a computer for creating your recovery key, be sure it's not the computer also running Sparrow.
 Generally, keep your keys and your transaction coordinator separate, or you begin to lose the advantages of this scenario.

+[^16]: **No Restore?** If it didn't restore, you have a problem.
+You're probably going to need to go back to Step D and create a new seed.
+But this really shouldn't happen.

+[^17]: **OIB Name.** The Object Identity Block name has one or two words that describe the color of the Lifehash and two words that are random.
+So the last two words _will_ change.
+That's expected.

+[^18]: **Tedious Rechecks.** Tedious double- and triple-checking keeps your assets safe.
+And really, it should only take a minute to run through all three combinations of your shares.

-[^16]: **Separating Shares.** Part of this scenario ensures that there are no Single Points of Compromise (SPOCs) for your funds by ensuring that none of the keys are ever left unprotected, But, your set of three SSKR shares represents an unprotected key when any two are put together.
+[^19]: **Separating Shares.** Part of this scenario ensures that there are no Single Points of Compromise (SPOCs) for your funds by ensuring that none of the keys are ever left unprotected, But, your set of three SSKR shares represents an unprotected key when any two are put together.
 So, you need to immediately divide them up, as planned.
 Don't Dela!

+[^20]: **SSKR Security.** Remember that no one can do anything with these shares unless they have two of them, so even if you have to just give one to a friend, that's probably fine.
+They'd need a second one to have your key, and even then they'd need a second key to access your funds.

 [^A1]: **Locale Lossage.** The biggest danger to resilience is ignoring the loss of a single locale.
 There are no SPOFs for locations, so it's OK if you suddenly find your Primary Storage or even your Home unavialable.
 Potential problems arise when a second locale loss stacks atop the first one.
 That means: if you lose a single locale, you should immediately replace it as a top priority.